TheSpareTire177/Enable-disable-file-extension/README.md

 ---

-The latest precompiled version is always available in the [releases](https://github.com/your-username/Enable-disable-file-extension/releases).
+The latest precompiled version is always available in the [releases](https://github.com/your-username/Enable-disable-file-extension/releases) section.